Duran914/test-framework/README.md

 ```Python
 click_cta(selector="#usi_content .usi_submitbutton")
 ```
-* Accepts a single argument of a selector, the default selector "#usi_content .usi_submitbutton" should work in most cases.
+* Accepts a single argument of a selector, the default selector is "#usi_content .usi_submitbutton" should work in most cases.

 #